100 Notable alumni of

 -

-Michael Thomas van der Veen is an American attorney who specializes in personal injury law.
-He represented former president Donald Trump during his second impeachment trial in the United States Senate, which resulted in acquittal on February 13, 2021.
+Michael Thomas van der Veen is an American attorney who specializes in civil litigation and criminal defense.
+He represented then former president Donald Trump during his second impeachment trial in the United States Senate, which resulted in acquittal on February 13, 2021.

 -